jansmolders86/mediacenterjs/README.md

 Once you browse your movie collection, the system will download all the information and store it locally.
 This means that the building of the movie list index only takes a couple of milliseconds.
 After that the only slight loading time the system has, is when a movie is requested for the first time (because the data has to be downloaded).

-When a playback is requested, the server transcodes the movie to the webm open standard so the html5 player can play the movie in the browser.
+When a playback is requested, the server transcodes the movie so the HTML5 player can play the movie in the browser.